 Notes of toasted rice crackers, nori, and guava.

-Melon Seed, aka Lu’an Gua Pian, is a traditional Chinese green tea from Anhui Province, traditionally harvested the third week of April, using only the secondary leaf rather than bud.
+Lu’an Gua Pian, or Melon Seed, is a traditional Chinese green tea from Anhui Province, harvested during the third week of April, using only the secondary leaf rather than bud.

-The prepared leaves were then brought indoors, withered, and roasted in small batches in wood-fired pans.
-Two pans and a small hand brush was used - the first pan “killed green” and deactivated the enzyme that would have broken down the leaf, and the second pan gave the tea its characteristic sunflower seed shape.
-Once set, the tea was placed into woven baskets, that were placed over open charcoal fire.
+These leaves are brought indoors, withered, and roasted in small batches in wood-fired pans.
+Two pans and a small hand brush are used in this preparation - the first pan “kills the green” and deactivates the enzyme that breaks down the leaf.
+The second pan presses the tea, giving it its characteristic sunflower seed shape.
+Once set, the leaves are placed into woven baskets over an open charcoal fire.

-The result is a tea that has the richness and complexity of lighter oolongs, with a distinct toastiness and fruitiness that bring to mind toasted rice crackers, nori, and guava.
+This craftsmanship produces a tea that has the richness and complexity of a light oolong, along with distinct toastiness and fruit-like sweetness that calls to mind toasted rice crackers, nori, and guava.

 Our Melon Seed came from a farm near Qi Shan Village, Lu’an, Anhui.
 The organic garden that produced this tea sits at 700m, in an area flanked by bamboo and pine.
-The growing region is at the epicenter of a new movement towards organic tea production in China - one with an altogether different standard in quality than the typical organic, but low-grade teas earmarked for export.
-Tea leaves in this region are hand-picked, no pesticides and herbicides are used.
+The growing region is at the epicenter of a new movement towards organic tea production in China - one with an altogether different standard in quality than typical organic, yet low-grade teas, earmarked for export.
+Tea leaves in this Qi Shan are hand-picked, and no pesticides and herbicides are used.

 Brew: 4 grams・150 ml・180° F・1 min

-This is a heartier green tea that offers some brewing range.
-To brew clean and sweet, use 175F with shorter steep times of 30 seconds to one minute.
+This is a hearty green tea that allows for some brewing range.
+To brew clean and sweet, use 175F with shorter steep times of 30 seconds to a minute.
 Our preference is 180F for a minute to bring out Melon Seed’s depth and complexity.